VicD1999/REHS/README.md

 # REHS

-REHS (Remote Renewable Energy Hub in the High Seas) is a repository to reproduce the results
+REHS (Remote Renewable Energy Hub in the High Seas) is a repository to reproduce the results presented in this paper: https://hdl.handle.net/2268/327232

 ## Installation